Fatter Don't Have To Mean Flatter

 F(l)atter fuses two of the most important distortion controls into one control surface.
 Drag on the vertical axis for mix and the horizontal axis for the drive.
 This way, you can find the right blend as efficiently as possible and get back to being creative.

 F(l)atter’s unique dynamic modes enable distortion processing only on the attack or release of your sounds.
 Emphasize transients, push out small details or create transparent saturation losing no dynamic range.
 The sensitivity slider adapts the amount of dynamic distortion for any input.

 Below is a demonstration of the different processing modes using the “Fat” distortion function, full mix, and about 50% drive.
 The demo goes in the order of: no distortion -> normal distortion -> distortion for attack -> distortion for release.

-It’s sometimes really refreshing to change the look of the plugins we use every day.
+It’s sometimes refreshing to change the look of the plugins we use daily.
 So you don’t get bored of always looking at the same colors on your screen, F(l)atter comes with 10 distinct themes you can alternate between to keep things fresh.
 Which one will end up being your favorite?

 6th Club Access Included